FOSSClass/AbantOS-Elive/EliveUsersGuide.md

      exit file and run with " ./fileName"

+    This is our work for week14, We've also created a branch on github and uploaded this file.

+1. Boot process and Troubleshooting
+The command to get into grub after boot up is "grub" And use "quit" to get out of grub

+2. System Logging

+3. Disk Management and File System Creation

+To modify or add a new partition use "parted /dev/sdx" command To display existing partitions within a disk use "print"

+4. Managing Linux Users and Groups

+to modify an existing group use "groupmod" to display a specific user's group and uid use "id username"

+5. Linux Networking (setting up networking and config) "ip addr" is another command that display the info of interfaces To display network connections use "netstat -r"

+6. Process and Job Management

+7. Creating, Viewing and Editing Text Files
+To quit vi without saving your changes type escape ":q!"
+To cut a like in a file using vi, use "y" from edit mode

+8. Installing and Updating Software Packages
+To compile a source file and install
+./configure (from it's config direcotory where the configure file is) make make install

+9. Scheduling and Automating Future tasks crontab file is one of the tools used to auto make future tasks. to get into the crontab file use this "crontab -e" to list any pending jobs use "crontab -l"

+10. Network Storage and Management (NFS, SMB)

+Here is a mount command for nfs mount -o rw serverName:/dir /mnt/dir

+11. Service Configuration (DHCP, FTP, DNS, SSH, HTTP etc...) to install ftp and start it use the following commands. sudo apt-get install vsftpd sudo service vsftpd start

+12. Linux Shell Scripting

    ### Command line: File permissions The commands for modifying file permissions and ownership are:

 chmod – change permissions